-Example roadway typical sections are included in the exhibits in the back of the manual.
+Example roadway typical sections are included in the exhibits in Volume 2, Chapter 6.
 Partial bridge sections, Figures 2.0.1 - 2.0.4, provide criteria regarding lanes, medians, and shoulders for various facilities.
 Subsequent sections of this chapter contain specific information and criteria regarding these and other typical section elements, as well as geometric features of both roadways and bridges.